 with $\tilde{J}(t) \equiv e^{-i\omega t}J(t)$.
 After performing the transformation, all matrix elements are small compared to $\hbar \omega$, so that the state of the system hardly evolves during each driving period.
 This brings us into the position to perform a rotating-wave approximation by averaging over the Hamiltonian.
 We arrive at the effective time independent Hamiltonian

-where tunneling between states $|L_\pm\rangle$ to $|R_\mp\rangle$ are off-resonant and therefore not present in the time-independent Hamiltonian.
+where tunnelling between states $|L_\pm\rangle$ to $|R_\mp\rangle$ is off-resonant and therefore not present in the effective time-independent Hamiltonian.
 The corresponding Floquet modes associated with the upper (`$\uparrow$') and lower (`$\downarrow$') channel can thus be approximated with

 and they have quasienergies

 The quasienergies are thus symmetrically arranged around an average energy of $ \epsilon_0+\lambda_R$ for the upper channel, and of $\epsilon_0-\lambda_R$ for the lower channel.
 In the following, we will label Floquet quasienergies and modes with a single index $\alpha$ such that $\{q_\alpha\}_{\alpha=1,\ldots,4} = \{q_{\uparrow+}, q_{\uparrow-}, q_{\downarrow+}, q_{\downarrow-}\}$ and $\{\ket{u_\alpha}\}_{\alpha=1,\ldots,4} = \{\ket{\uparrow_+}, \ket{\uparrow_-}, \ket{\downarrow_+}, \ket{\downarrow_-}\}$.